 This syllabus is in relation to the Vishwa Yoga Journey we take either across South India or Bali, Indonesia (or, on alternate years, both combined).
-At either location, we get away from our base training site and explore the 5 great elements out in nature at places conducive to the feel of each element.
-Thus the locations in themselves are an integral part of the curriculum.
-For further elaboration on this, our mission and philosophy be sure to read the Training Overview.
+At either location, we get away from our base training site and explore the 5 Great Elements (Panch Maha Bhuta) at places conducive to deeply feeling each element.
+Thus, the locations in themselves are an integral part of the curriculum.
+For further elaboration on this, our mission and philosophy, be sure to read the Training Overview.

 Meridian Based Asana Practice

 It is not simply increased flexibility or even increased circulation that really makes us feel so good after an asana practice.
 Sure these things lend to that great feeling and healing effects, but it is the opening of the meridians that truly works the magic of asana.